JaedenIzik-Dzurko

 About Jaeden

-Canadian pianist Jaeden Izik-Dzurko is a current recipient of the Borletti-Buitoni Trust Fellowship and the 2024 winner of the Dame Fanny Waterman Gold Medal at the Leeds International Piano Competition.
-He also recently became the first Canadian instrumentalist to be awarded the Grand Prize Laureate at the Concours Musical International de Montréal.
+Canadian pianist Jaeden Izik-Dzurko is a Borletti-Buitoni Trust Fellow and the 2024 winner of the Gold Medal at the Leeds International Piano Competition.
+He also became the first Canadian instrumentalist to be awarded the Grand Prize Laureate at the Concours musical international de Montréal.

-Other awards include first prize of the Hilton Head, Maria Canals, and Paloma O'Shea Santander International Piano Competitions where he also won the Canon Audience Prize and Chamber Music Award.
+Other awards include first prizes at the Hilton Head, Maria Canals, and Paloma O'Shea Santander International Piano Competitions, where he also won the Canon Audience Prize and Chamber Music Award.

-Born in British Columbia with Hungarian-Ukrainian heritage, Jaeden formerly attended the Juilliard School and now studies with Jacob Leuschner at the Hochschule für Musik Detmold and Benedetto Lupo at the Accademia Nazionale di Santa Cecilia.
+Born in British Columbia with Hungarian-Ukrainian heritage, Jaeden attended The Juilliard School before studying with Jacob Leuschner at the Hochschule für Musik Detmold and Benedetto Lupo at the Accademia Nazionale di Santa Cecilia.

 Representation